v8/v8.dev/src/blog/v8-release-73.md

 ### Faster Wasm startup

-Via optimizations to the internals of Liftoff, we improved compilation speed significantly, without regressing the quality of the generated code.
+Via optimizations to the internals of Liftoff, we improved WebAssembly compilation speed significantly without regressing the quality of the generated code.
 For most workloads, compilation time reduced by 15–25%.

 <figure>
   <img src="/_img/v8-release-73/liftoff-epic.svg" alt="">